integrativemicrobiomesciences-lab/Monash-Microbiome-symposium2025/team/index.md

 # Microbiome sciences at Monash University

 The *Microbiome at Monash Symposium* is a one-day event dedicated to bringing together reserchers from across the university who share an interest in microbiome sciences.
-Its mission is to foster interdisciplinary dialogue, showcase ongoing research, and catalyse new collaborations that advance microbiome-related discovery and innovation at Monash.
+Its mission is to showcase ongoing research and foster interdisciplinary dialogue, catalysing new collaborations that will strengthen Monash's leadership in microbiome discovery and innovation now and into the future.

 <br/>
 <br/>